franzip/dotfiles/README.md

 * Removed the bin/ folder.
 * Modified .vimrc to use Vundle as Vim Package Manager.
 Vim related stuff (plugins list, functions, etc.) is listed in the .vim/modules folder, so give it a look and see if you like what you see.
 * Added new .vim files in .vim/modules for future usage.
-* Node.js gets now installed through nave.
 * Added Sublime Text 3 settings folder.
 * The .osx script takes now care of syncing Sublime settings to Dropbox.
 * Added a .gemrc file
 * Added a lot of formulae.
 Just check brew-*.sh files.
-* brew-fonts.sh now installs a bunch of fonts I like.
 * The install script now provides some rudimental checks to see if everything got installed correctly (node, rvm, etc).
-Double checking wouldn't be a bad idea.
-* Log eventual install errors to error.log
+* brew-fonts.sh installs a bunch of fonts I like.
+* brew-dbs.sh sets up the following databases: mysql, pgsql, sqlite, mongodb.
+* brew-gems.sh installs some basic gems (nokogiri, haml, sass, rspec, etc.) and creates a rvm gemset for rails 4.2.
+* brew-node.sh installs basic modules (yo, bower, grunt etc) and ST3 dependencies.
+* brew-py.sh bootstraps a basic Python dev environment using pyenv.